Parameter estimation and uncertainty quantification using information geometry: Results

 Recall that $\boldsymbol{\theta}$ includes only the unknown parameters to be estimated, so the components required from Equation (\ref{eq:LogisticPartials}) to form $\mathbf{J}(\boldsymbol{\theta})$ depend on the specific example.

 Example synthetic logistic data is presented in Figure \ref{fig:LogisticFit}, demonstrating the model fits for $\boldsymbol{\theta} = (r,C(0))$, $\boldsymbol{\theta} = (r,K)$ and $\boldsymbol{\theta} = (r,\sigma)$.
-With data at \textit{early}, \textit{mid} and \textit{late} time, $T = [t_1,t_2,t_3] = [2.74,6.84,10.95]$ years, we observe an excellent model fit in all cases.
+With data at \textit{early}, \textit{mid} and \textit{late} time, $T = (t_1,t_2,t_3) = (2.74,6.84,10.95)$ years, we observe an excellent model fit in all cases.
 The fit is best when $\boldsymbol{\theta} = (r,\sigma)$, as only one model parameter is unknown.
 Comparing $\boldsymbol{\theta} = (r,C(0))$ and $\boldsymbol{\theta} = (r,K)$ we observe a marginally better fit at late time when $K$ is known, and at early time when $C$ is known, as expected.

 We present inference results for the logistic model for $\boldsymbol{\theta} = (r,C(0))$ in Figure \ref{fig:Logistic12panel}(a-f) and for $\boldsymbol{\theta} = (r,K)$ in Figure \ref{fig:Logistic12panel}(g-l).
 We do not present further results of inferring $\sigma$ for the logistic model, as little insight is gained beyond what we glean from the linear and exponential growth results.
 For $\boldsymbol{\theta} = (r,C(0))$, the normalised log-likelihood reflects the same relationship between growth rate and initial condition as for the linear and exponential case.
-With early-mid and early-mid-late time data, we are able to infer $\boldsymbol{\theta} = (r,C(0))$.
+With early-mid time data and early-mid-late time data, we are able to infer $\boldsymbol{\theta} = (r,C(0))$.
 With only mid-late time data, we find that the parameters are not practically identifiable.
-This can be seen from Figure \ref{fig:Logistic12panel}(c); the normalised log-likelihood remains above the threshold prescribed in Equation (\ref{eq:LikelihoodConfRegion}), and a closed 95\% confidence region cannot be constructed.
-Comparing Figure \ref{fig:Logistic12panel}(a,b), and noting that they each rely on the same total number of observations, the importance of early and mid time data when inferring $\boldsymbol{\theta} = (r,C(0))$ is reinforced.
+This can be seen from Figure \ref{fig:Logistic12panel}(c); the normalised log-likelihood remains above the threshold prescribed in Equation (\ref{eq:LikelihoodConfRegion}), and a closed likelihood-based 95\% confidence region cannot be constructed. \cbl This is also reflected in Figure \ref{fig:Logistic12panel}(f) alongside zero scalar curvature; such that the plot appears empty. \cb Comparing Figure \ref{fig:Logistic12panel}(a,b), and noting that they each rely on the same total number of observations, the importance of early and mid time data when inferring $\boldsymbol{\theta} = (r,C(0))$ is reinforced.
 The confidence region is tighter with only early-mid data, than with the same amount of data spread across early, mid and late times.